-Most tourists believe that when they arrive in Rome, they don't have to look very hard for amazing food.
-To be honest, as a tourist, totally new to the authentic Roman cuisine, it's difficult to tell whether you're getting good food or not.
-I would refer to TripAdvisor and head to the most popular place.
-Unfortunately, that doesn't work either and you can't really trust another tourist's rating.
-Luckily, my Roman friends showed me the best places to eat and that's when I realised that the Roman cuisine is actually delicious!
+Most tourists believe that the minute they arrive in Rome, they don't have to look very hard for the best restaurants in the city.
+But who can blame us?
+As tourists, totally new to authentic Roman cuisine, it's difficult to tell whether you're getting good food or not.
+I would refer to TripAdvisor and head to the most popular, 5-star reviewed restaurant, only to be disappointed.
+Unfortunately, that doesn't work either, and you can't really trust another tourist's rating.
+Luckily, my Roman friends showed me the best places to eat, and that's when I realised that Roman cuisine is actually delicious!
 If you want a real foodie experience, read this and avoid all the terrible tourist traps.

 First things first, there are rules when going out for food:

 - If you see a massive queue outside a restaurant, don't bother.
 Just because people are queuing doesn't mean it's spectacular.
 Don't follow the crowd!